bongiozzo/musica_mustdie/output/band_thouartlord.md

 # Thou Art Lord

+Ultra Fast Melodic Satanic Black

-Дискография
+## Дискография

-"Eosforos" 1994, Black Metal
+### "Eosforos" 1994, Black Metal

+1. For The Lust Of Lilith
+2. Disciples Of Black Sorcery
+3. Eosforos Rex Infernus
+4. Tower Of The Autumn Moon
+5. A Call To Chaos
+6. Through The Eye Of The Hierophant
+7. Warhammer
+8. The Era Of Satan Rising

+ Gothmog - Vocals
+ Necromayhem - Guitars
+ Magus Wampyr Daoloth - Bass, Synth
+ Lord Daemon - Drums
+ Mika Luttinen - Extra Vocals On 5

+All Music & Lyrics By THOU ART LORD
+Engineered By George Zaharopoulos & Anthony Delaportas Recorded At Storm Studio In Spring 1994

-"Apollyon" 1995, Black Metal
+### "Apollyon" 1995, Black Metal

+1. Hate Is Thicker Than Love
+2. Prelude To Apocalypse
+3. Wardance Of The Empress
+4. He Whom The Gods Hath Feared
+5. Societas Satanas
+6. Excremental Magic
+7. Moonscar
+8. In Blood We Trust

+ Gothmog - Vocals
+ Necromayhem - Guitars
+ Magus Wampyr Daoloth - Bass, Synth, Vocals
+ Lord Daemon - Drums

+All Music & Lyrics By THOU ART LORD
+Recorded By Dimitris Lahanis.
+Mixed By Christos Hajiostamov & D.Lahanis.
+Recorded & Mixed At Sin Ena Studio.

-"DV8" 2002, Death Metal
+### "DV8" 2002, Death Metal

+01 - Chaldean Hex
+02 - Baphomets Meteor
+03 - Crowning The Winged Skull
+04 - Society Of The Dielettanti
+05 - Desire, Lust And Incubus
+06 - Eyes White Shut And Lips Wide Open
+07 - The Shadow Doctrine
+08 - Behind The Druid Walls
+09 - Those We Guide

+Sakis - guitars, backing vocals
+Seth - vocals
+The Magus - bass, backing vocals
+Akis K. - drums

-"Orgia Deamonicum" 2005, Death Metal
+### "Orgia Deamonicum" 2005, Death Metal

+1. Possesed / The Legion
+2. Hecate Unveiled
+3. An Apparition Of Vengeance
+4. He, the great worm
+5. The Gnostic Code
+6. The Royal Invocation Of Apophis
+7. Orgia Deamonicum
+8. Necromantic
+9. Satanic Aphorisms
+10. Onslaught (Power from Hell)

-"Three-headed Hydra [single]" 2012, Death Metal
+### "Three-headed Hydra [single]" 2012, Death Metal

+1. Three-headed Hydra 04:06

-"The Regal Pulse of Lucifer" 2013, Death Metal
+### "The Regal Pulse of Lucifer" 2013, Death Metal

+1. Nine Steps to Hell  03:52
+2. ПОЛITEIA ДAIMONON  03:56
+3. Das Messer  04:17
+4. The Regal Pulse of Lucifer  05:30
+5. Artificial Malevolence  04:02
+6. Justicia Profana  05:52
+7. L'Evangelium de Diable  05:05
+8. Infernarium  04:05
+9. Fire and Blood  04:46

+Recorded, mixed and mastered at Silicon Factory studios, Moschato, Athens.

 ## Отношения с другими группами